MiraiDevv/MiraiDevv/readme.md

 ### 📫 Contact Information
 - **Email**: mirai.dev@outlook.com

 ### 🎓 Hobbies
 - Studying about Artificial Intelligence

+### 📜 Honoring Pioneers in Computing
+- **Alan Turing**: "Sometimes it is the people no one can imagine anything of who do the things no one can imagine."
+[Source](https://www.inspiringquotes.us/author/1651-alan-turing)
+- **Ada Lovelace**: "I never am really satisfied that I understand anything; because, understand it well as I may, my comprehension can only be an infinitesimal fraction of all I want to understand."
+[Source](https://www.inspiringquotes.us/author/7598-ada-lovelace)
+- **David Harold Blackwell**: "I'm not interested in doing research and I never have been.
+I'm interested in understanding, which is quite a different thing."
+[Source](https://www.inspiringquotes.us/author/6515-david-blackwell)

 <div align="center">
   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=MiraiDevv&layout=compact&theme=radical"/>